-The workers’ compensation lawyers at Younce, Vtipil, & Baznik, P.A., have helped many North Carolina workers recover full and fair compensation for injuries in a workplace accident or from a lifetime of job-related wear and tear.
-If you have been diagnosed with degenerative disc or degenerative joint disease that may be related to your job and you are having difficulty obtaining workers’ compensation benefits, please contact our attorneys to discuss your options.
+The workers’ compensation lawyers at Younce, Vtipil, Baznik & Banks, P.A., have helped many North Carolina workers recover full and fair compensation for injuries in a workplace accident or from a lifetime of job-related wear and tear.
+If you have been diagnosed with a degenerative disc or degenerative joint disease that may be related to your job and you are having difficulty obtaining workers’ compensation benefits, please contact our personal injury attorneys to discuss your options.

 Two of our firm’s partners – attorneys Chip Younce and David E. Vtipil – are Board-Certified Specialists in Workers’ Compensation Law.
 We have been standing up for the rights of injured workers in North Carolina for decades.

 Our dedicated legal team has earned a reputation for:

 - Compassionate legal services.
 We treat clients with respect and compassion.
 We are here to guide you through the workers’ compensation appeals process and are ready to answer any questions you have.